AffinityMatcher#

 • n_components (int, optional) – Number of dimensions for the embedding.
 Default is 2.

-• optimizer (str, optional) – Optimizer to use for the optimization.
-Default is “Adam”.
+• loss_fn (str, optional) – Loss function to use for the optimization.
+Default is “square_loss”.

 • optimizer_kwargs (dict, optional) – Additional keyword arguments for the optimizer.